Transport guide - Australia - Oceania

-Best time: March to May and September to November for the easiest city walking and stronger event rhythm.
+Best time: March to May and September to November for the easiest city walking and stronger event pace.

 Tram in Adelaide